Agriscience (9-10)

 Agriscience is an introductory laboratory science course that prepares students for biology and subsequent science courses, all agriculture courses, and post-secondary study.
 This course helps students understand the important role that agricultural science and technology serve in the 21st century.
 This course may be taken for a lab science credit and/or a CTE focus area credit.
 This course serves as the first course for all programs of study in the Agriculture, Food, and Natural Resources pathway.

-Principles of Agricultural Mechanics is a course introducing students to basic skills and knowledge in construction and land management for both rural and urban environments.
+AG Mechanics I is a course introducing students to the basic skills and knowledge in construction and land management for both rural and urban environments.
 This course covers topics including project management, basic engine and motor mechanics, land surveying, irrigation and drainage, agricultural structures, and basic metalworking techniques.

-Agricultural Fabrication and Biosystems Engineering is an applied course that prepares students for further study or careers in engineering, environmental science, agricultural design and research, and agricultural mechanics and fabrication.
+AG Mechanics III is an applied course that prepares students for further study or careers in engineering, environmental science, agricultural design and research, and agricultural mechanics and fabrication.
 Special emphasis is given to the many modern applications of geographic information systems (GIS) and global positioning systems (GPS) to achieve various agricultural goals.
-Upon completion of this course, proficient students will be able to pursue advanced training in agricultural engineering, industrial, mechanical and related fields at a postsecondary institution.
+Upon completion of this course, proficient students will be able to pursue advanced training in agricultural engineering, industrial, mechanical and related fields at a post-secondary institution.

-Work-Based Learning Agricultural Engineering, Industrial, and Mechanical Systems Career Practicum is a capstone course intended to provide students with opportunities to apply the skills and knowledge learned in previous Agricultural Engineering, Industrial, and Mechanical Systems pathways and general education courses within a professional work environment.
+Work-Based Learning AG Mechanics Career Practicum is a capstone course intended to provide students with opportunities to apply the skills and knowledge learned in previous Agricultural Engineering, Industrial, and Mechanical Systems pathways and general education courses within a professional work environment.
 The course allows students to earn high school credit for select models of work-based learning, which allow students to interact with industry professionals in order to extend and deepen classroom work and support the development of postsecondary and career readiness knowledge and skills.

 Agriscience (9-10)